DocumentationDevice interactionReferencesSignersSigner Solana

 Use Case 2: Sign Transaction

-This method enables users to securely sign transactions using clear signing on Ledger devices.
+Securely sign a Solana or SPL transaction using clear signing on Ledger devices.

 const { observable, cancel } = signerSolana.signTransaction(